a-n-t-h-o-n-y/CrabWise/README.md

 - `crabwise.log`: Status and Error logs, if having network issues, look here.

+- `ids.json`: Created on first run, contains symbol ids used to fetch data.

 Once the app is up and running, you can search for assets by expanding the sidebar and using the search bar.
 Click on an asset to add it, x to delete it.

-You can then type in the quantity of the asset you own under the `Quantity` column, which will update the `Value` column and will be stored in `assets.txt`.
+You can type in the quantity of the asset you own under the `Quantity` column, which will update the `Value` column.

 Click on the `Save` button in the bottom right corner.
 This will save the current state of the app, so it can be reloaded later.